More Than Half a Million People Are Homeless in the US — Here’s Where Homelessness Is Most, Least Common

 - Ask your lender or landlord about mortgage or lease modification options.
-If you’re experiencing a major financial hardship and finding that you’re falling behind on your rent or mortgage payments, you may be able to have your lease or mortgage terms modified in some way.
-For example, a mortgage modification can allow you to reduce the cost of your mortgage payment by increasing the duration of your loan’s repayment period or by reducing your interest rate.
+If you’re experiencing a major financial hardship and finding that you’re falling behind on your rent or mortgage payments, you may be able to have your lease or mortgage terms modified.
+For example, a mortgage modification can allow you to reduce the cost of your mortgage payment by increasing the duration of your loan’s repayment period or reducing your interest rate.
 While not everyone will be able to get the terms of their lease or mortgage changed, those who do may be at a lower risk of losing their home due to not being able to afford it.

 - Make a plan to keep on top of your housing costs.
 Carefully planning for housing expenses using tools like the LendingTree mortgage calculator can help homeowners avoid putting themselves in a situation where they risk defaulting on their mortgage and becoming homeless.
 Though the best-laid plans can sometimes still go awry, the more you know how much you can afford to spend on housing and the better you keep to a budget, the less likely you’ll find yourself without a home.

 Population data comes from the U.S. Census Bureau’s latest 2022 estimates.
 Home value data comes from the U.S. Census Bureau’s 2021 American Community Survey with one-year experimental estimates.

 Data on the total number of homeless people in each state and the share of those in shelters comes from the U.S. Department of Housing and Urban Development Annual Homeless Assessment Report (AHAR) Point-In-Time (PIT) count for 2022.